bsquizz/ocdeployer/README.md

 * Repeatedly deploy the same templates to different OpenShift projects
 * Define the order in which they should deploy via 'stages'
-* Optionally wait for all deployments to reach 'active' state before continuing on to the next stage
+* Optionally wait for all deployments to reach 'active' state/wait for builds to succeed before continuing on to the next stage
 * Define which 'images' should be imported to the project
 * Define which secrets your services rely on, and import them either from a local dir, or from another project in OpenShift
 * Split the templates up into "service sets" and deploy all sets, or specific sets